What is Two-Factor Authorization (2FA)

 2FA is a real thing.
 Passwords are frangible walls keeping unauthorized hackers far away from your accounts.
-Preserving our digital wallet containing hard-earned dollars is our keen concern in the 21st century.
-In response to these protective measures, 2FA is the most famous yet effective defense available.
+Preserving our digital wallets containing hard-earned dollars is our keen concern in the 21st century.
+In response to these protective measures, 2FA is the most famous yet influential defence available.

-Two-factor authorization is often shortened as 2FA and it is basically a secure login that is required as a second "separate" factor beyond the password (as the second piece of information).
-So this independent piece of information is a code (which expires in a few minutes) and it is delivered by a device that is under your control – say, your mobile phone.
-This doesn't mean it is an SMS-generated code, it could be biometric, such as fingerprints.
+Two-factor authorization is often shortened as 2FA, and it is a secure login that is required as a second "separate" factor beyond the password (as the second piece of information).
+So this independent piece of information is a code (which expires in a few minutes), and it is delivered by a device under your control – your mobile phone.
+This doesn't mean it is an SMS-generated code.
+It could be biometric, such as fingerprints.

-In the modern world of cyber attacks, where password breaches are more frequent on a larger base – and it continually takes place – your precious information is sold for minimal bucks and swapped in the dark web market (or hacker forums).
+In the modern world of cyber attacks, where password breaches are more frequent on a more extensive base – and it continually takes place – your precious information is sold for minimal bucks and swapped in the dark web market (or hacker forums).

 The motives of hackers could ideally be:

-Email accounts are most worthy, why?
-This is because your emails are the second source for your (potential) accounts recovery.
+Email accounts are most worthy.
+Why?
+This is because your emails are the second source for recovery of your (potential) accounts.
 Here's how the mechanics work when your account is likely to fall for a hijacking:

-These regular phish-y emails disrupt the email services, where enabling 2FA is deemed to be useful (especially for emails).
-Make sure to check if your favorite service works in liaison with Twofactorauth.org, where you can follow the handy instructions to Turn On 2FA.
+These regular phish-y emails disrupt the email services, where enabling 2FA is deemed valid (especially for emails).
+Check if your favorite service works in liaison with Twofactorauth.org, where you can follow the handy instructions to Turn On 2FA.

-Illustration – One of the hackers convinced Verizon to redirect phone messages to a newer sim card on a remote device, this person is none other than Deray McKesson, BLM activist.
+Illustration – One of the hackers convinced Verizon to redirect phone messages to a newer sim card on a remote device.
+This person is Deray McKesson, a BLM (Black Lives Matter) activist.
 The interception was made easy by enabling SMS-based 2FA.

-Did you notice that the password guesswork was much of a pain as compared to SMS-based 2FA?
-Instead of hackers, looking for your physical device, they are looking for remote attacks of stealing your number instead, how?
+Did you notice that the password guesswork is as much of a pain as compared SMS-based 2FA?
+Instead of hackers looking for your physical device, they are looking for remote attacks of stealing your number.
+How?
 Tricking people is easy.
-Just in case, if you are wondering how the sim swap works, here is a guide for you: https://www.efani.com/blog/everything-about-sim-swap/

-In order to turn on 2FA for Gmail, you have to click on the top right corner (account icon) which will give you an option to open my account, then you can click on sign-in & security while signing into your Google you can click on two-step verification to get things started.
+To turn on 2FA for Gmail, you must click on the top right corner (account icon), which will give you an option to open your account.
+Then, you can click on sign-in & security.
+While signing into your Google, you can click on two-step verification to start things.

 Unsurprisingly, the most popular method is the least secure.
 Wait a minute – what?
 Trust me, the juicy details won't end here.
 SMS-based 2FA has too many insecure vulnerabilities deprecating the SMS 2FA use.